rodeyfeld/Lunar-Prance/README.md

 LUNAR PRANCE: A game by rodeyfeld.

 Simple side scrolling game in Godot.
 Avoid the enemies to stay alive, get pickups for points.
+Click to jump.
 Lose all health and the game ends with an option to restart.

-music mixed by rodeyfeld.
+- music mixed by rodeyfeld.
-programming by rodeyfeld.
+- programming by rodeyfeld.
-Art sourced from various itch.io assets. https://rodeyfeld.itch.io/lunar-prance
+- art sourced from various itch.io assets.

+Game:

+https://rodeyfeld.itch.io/lunar-prance

 ![image](https://github.com/user-attachments/assets/2a03ca2b-5b25-438c-bb82-e2569e57e473)